 CLAIM: One monkey was “euthanized” following a “surgical complication involving the use of the FDA-approved product (BioGlue).”

 RESPONSE: UC Davis veterinary records make it clear that BioGlue was found on the brains of two monkeys after it seeped through the holes made in the animals’ skulls, yet in its statement Neuralink appears to only refer to the second animal.
 Also, while BioGlue has been approved by the Food and Drug Administration (FDA), the agency’s Summary of Safety and Effectiveness (SSED) document for BioGlue contains a clear boxed warning that the product is not safe for use in applications where it comes into contact with nerve tissue.
-For this reason, BioGlue was never approved for use on monkeys in the Neuralink experiments conducted at UC Davis, and any personnel who used this substance were grossly negligent.
 Here is what happened to the two monkeys:

 CLAIM: “Neuralink has never received a citation from the USDA inspections of our facilities and animal care program.”

-RESPONSE: While true, it is misleading.
+Further, whatever the USDA OIG investigation yields, it is important to understand the limitations of the federal Animal Welfare Act.
 Compassionate people would like the laws governing the use of animals in laboratories to forbid cruelty, but that is simply not the case.
 Research facilities like Neuralink are subject to incredibly weak federal laws and rules.
 Under the Animal Welfare Act, no experiments are prohibited—including those that inflict pain.
 The law is primarily a husbandry statute that regulates the size of cages, cleanliness, and food and water.
 In addition, the USDA, which is supposed to enforce the Animal Welfare Act, was cited by its own inspector general for closing investigations involving grave violations, including animal deaths and serious repeat violations; failing to properly apply financial penalties, reducing fines by an average of 86 percent; and wasting resources by conducting inspections at facilities that did not house animals covered by the Animal Welfare Act.
 In February 2019, The Washington Post reported: “USDA inspectors documented 60 percent fewer violations at animal facilities in 2018 from the previous year. …The drop in citations is one illustration of a shift—or what critics call a gutting—in USDA’s oversight of animal industries.”
 In May 2021, Science reported that “USDA now only partially inspects some lab animal facilities, internal documents reveal,” further revealing the agency’s low standards.